StoneCodeCrusher/Chore-Management-Application-Protoype/README.md

 Chore Management Application
 Overview

-The Chore Management Application is a Python-based GUI tool designed to help households track and manage daily, weekly, monthly, and yearly chores.
-Users can easily add chores, mark them as complete, filter by frequency, and track completion timestamps.
-The app aims to streamline home maintenance and improve organization.
+The Chore Management Application is a Python tool designed to help households track and manage chores.
+Users can easily add chores, mark them as complete, filter by frequency, and track completion date.
+The app aims to assist with household management.

 Features